 Ionic compounds have a strong molecular force of attraction and they are generally found in solid states.
 In these ionic solids, the molecules are arranged in a three-dimensional grid-like structure also known as a lattice structure.
 The amount of energy required to completely separate one mole of the solid ionic compound into constituent gaseous ions is known as lattice enthalpy.

 Lattice enthalpy is a measure of the strength of an ionic compound.
 Whenever an atom loses an electron, it requires energy and whenever an atom gains an electron, it releases energy.
 Thus the strength of an ionic compound depends upon the ease with which the positive and negative ions are formed from the respective neutral atoms.
-The ease of formation of positive and negative ions depends on the ionization enthalpy and electron affinity as described below:
+The ease of formation of positive and negative ions depends on the ionisation enthalpy and electron affinity as described below:

 - The formation of negative ions involves the gain of an electron.
-As the electron gain enthalpy is defined as the amount of energy released when an electron is added to an atom, thus larger the electron affinity, more is the lattice energy.
+As the electron gain enthalpy is defined as the amount of energy released when an electron is added to an atom, thus the larger the electron affinity, the more is the lattice energy.

 Factors affecting lattice enthalpy:

-- Charge on the ion: The ions in the lattice crystal are attracted due to an electrostatic force of attraction present between them.
-As we know that this force is directly proportional to the magnitude of charge, hence higher the charge stronger is the lattice.
+The ions in the lattice crystal are attracted due to an electrostatic force of attraction present between them.
+As we know that this force is directly proportional to the magnitude of charge, hence higher the charge stronger the lattice enthalpy.

-To know more about lattice enthalpy, crystal lattices and the stability of ionic compounds, join Byju’s-The Learning App.
+To know more about lattice enthalpy, crystal lattices and the stability of ionic compounds, join BYJU’S – The Learning App.